BarcodX

 Error Correction (Reed-Solomon)

-- Level M: Recovers 15% (standard for marketing).
+• Level M: Recovers up to 15% (The default standard for most marketing).

-- Level Q: Recovers 25% (for high-traffic environments).
+• Level Q: Recovers up to 25% (Ideal for high-traffic or outdoor environments).

 Technical Specs